simon19891216/CentIER/README.md

 python CentIERv2.0.py -g the_pathway_of_genome -gff the_pathway_of_annotation_file (-gff is optional)

-all results can be found in the folder of CentIER_final_results
+All results can be found in the folder of CentIER_final_results

 Moreover, several intermediate files will be generated, and you can choose to delete these temporary files by adding the -c option.